Tensions mount in Belgrade ahead of planned Pride march

 BELGRADE, Serbia (AP) — Amid mounting tensions, riot police were deployed Saturday in downtown Belgrade where a Pride march was expected to be held despite threats from anti-gay groups and an official earlier ban.

-Raising hopes that the pan-European LGBTQ event will pass without violence, organizers said Saturday they received guarantees from Serbia's Prime Minister Ana Brnabic, who is a lesbian, that the event can go ahead as planned.
+Raising hopes that the pan-European LGBTQ event would pass without violence, organizers said they received guarantees from Serbian Prime Minister Ana Brnabic, who is a lesbian, that the event could go ahead as planned.

 “The prime minister said she can guarantee that the streets of Belgrade will be safe this afternoon,” the statement said.

+Brnabic said she was proud that during "this entire week, with more then 130 (LGBTQ) events, there wasn’t a one single incident.
+And that really is the right image of Belgrade and Serbia.”

+However, several small incidents were reported Saturday with anti-gay activists hurling bottles at police officers who tried to isolate them in downtown Belgrade.
+Police said 31 people were detained for causing trouble.

-However, the Serbian interior minister said “there will be no illegal walks.”
+Citing the worries that police gave earlier to support a parade ban, the Serbian interior minister warned said “there will be no illegal walks.”

 “The Ministry of Internal Affairs once again warns everyone that it will not tolerate any violence on the streets of Belgrade and that it will strictly implement the law and the decisions of competent authorities and courts,” Interior Minister Aleksandar Vulin said.

-Serbian police had earlier banned Saturday’s parade on the streets of the Serbian capital, citing the risk of clashes with far-right activists who started gathering Saturday near the downtown Parliament building to protest the LGBTQ event.
+Serbian police this week banned the parade, citing the risk of clashes with the far-right activists who started gathering Saturday near the downtown Parliament building to protest the LGBTQ event.

-Several small incidents were reported Saturday with anti-gay activists hurling bottles at police officers who tried to isolate them in downtown Belgrade.
-At least two of them were taken away in a police van.

 Members of the European Pride Organizers Association chose Serbia’s capital three years ago to host the annual event, hoping it would represent a major breakthrough for a Slavic country that is traditionally conservative and strongly influenced by the Orthodox Church.